telerik/xamarin-forms-docs/cloud-integration/google-cloud/nosql-database.md

 Setting this list as the ItemsSource of the RadListView results in the following appearance:

+-> Picture of RadListView or RadDataGrid that has this ItemsSource

-### Inserting an object to the NoSQL database
+### Inserting an entity to the NoSQL database

 In order to insert a new object to the database, you should use the DatastoreTransaction's **BeginTransaction** method.
-Let's create a book in our Xamarin.Forms application through the **RadDataForm** which is a perfect choice for modifying the properties of a single item.
+Let's fill in the book's properties in our Xamarin.Forms application through the **RadDataForm** which is a perfect choice for modifying the properties of a single item.
 Here is how the **RadDataForm** is defined:

-[RADDATAFORM DEFINITION]
+[RADDATAFORM DEFINITION] -> You can choose what control to use...

 Once we have filled the necessary fields, you can use the following approach to send the new object to the cloud: